rabani-to/bw-citrus-nft-frontend/README.md

 ---

-## 📦 What's in this repo
+## 📦 What will be available in this repo:

-This repository includes:

 - `/episodes`: Markdown files for each narrative episode (BITTER → SPICY)
 - `/metadata`: JSON metadata used for NFT minting